sertansenturk/tomato/README.md

 Introduction
 ------
 **tomato** is a comprehensive and easy-to-use toolbox in Python for the analysis of audio recordings and music scores of Turkish-Ottoman makam music.
-The toolbox includes the state of art methodologies applied on this music tradition.
+The toolbox includes the state of art methodologies applied to this music tradition.
 The analysis tasks include:

 - **Audio Analysis:** audio metadata crawling, predominant melody extraction, tonic and transposition identification, makam recognition, histogram analysis, tuning analysis, melodic progression analysis
-- **Symbolic Analysis:** score metadata extraction, score section extraction, score phrase segmentation, semiotic section and phrase analysis
+- **Symbolic Analysis:** score metadata extraction, score section extraction, score phrase segmentation, semiotic section, and phrase analysis
 - **Joint Analysis:** score-informed tonic identification and tempo estimation, section linking, note-level audio-score alignment, predominant melody octave correction, note models, (usul tracking is coming soon)

 The aim of the toolbox is to facilitate the analysis of large-scale audio recording and music score collections of Turkish-Ottoman makam music, using the state of the art methodologies specifically designed for the culture-specific characteristics of this tradition.
-The analysis results can then be further used for several tasks such as automatic content description, music discovery/recommendation and musicological analysis.
+The analysis results can then be further used for several tasks such as automatic content description, music discovery/recommendation, and musicological analysis.

 If you are using **tomato** in your work, please cite the dissertation:

 > Şentürk, S. (2016).
 [Computational Analysis of Audio Recordings and Music Scores for the Description and Discovery of Ottoman-Turkish Makam Music](http://sertansenturk.com/research/works/phd-thesis/).
-PhD thesis, Universitat Pompeu Fabra, Barcelona, Spain.
+Ph.D. thesis, Universitat Pompeu Fabra, Barcelona, Spain.

 For the methodologies and their implementations in the toolbox, please refer to the [References](#references).